-27. n unpaid seller can excises his rights of lien .

-A. where the goods have been sold on credit and terms of credit has not expired

-B. where the buyer has not become insolvent.
+27. n unpaid seller can excises his rights of lien A. where the goods have been sold on credit and terms of credit has not expired B. where the buyer has not become insolvent.
 C. for the price of the goods.
 D. for the price of the goods and expenses.
 ANSWER: C) for the price of the goods.

-28. The lien of an unpaid seller depends on .
+28. The lien of an unpaid seller depends on A. possession.

-A. possession.

 B. title.
 C. ownership.
 D. possession and ownership.
 ANSWER: A) possession.
 29. An unpaid seller has not given notice of resale to the buyer.
-On the resale there is a loss.
+On the resale there is a loss resale there is a loss resale there is a loss A. the unpaid seller can recover it from the buyer.
 A. the unpaid seller can recover it from the buyer.

-B. the unpaid seller cannot recover it from the buyer

-C. the buyer can recover it from an unpaid seller.
+B. the unpaid seller cannot recover it from the buyer A. the unpaid seller can recover it from the buyer.
+B. the unpaid seller cannot recover it from the buyer C. the buyer can recover it from an unpaid seller.
+A. the unpaid seller can recover it from the buyer.
+B. the unpaid seller cannot recover it from the buyer C. the buyer can recover it from an unpaid seller.
 D. the buyer must compensate the unpaid seller.

-ANSWER: B) the unpaid seller cannot recover it from the buyer

-30. In a hire purchase agreement, the hirer

-A. has an option to buy the goods.
+A. the unpaid seller can recover it from the buyer.
+B. the unpaid seller cannot recover it from the buyer C. the buyer can recover it from an unpaid seller.
+D. the buyer must compensate the unpaid seller.
+ANSWER: B) the unpaid seller cannot recover it from the buyer A. the unpaid seller can recover it from the buyer.
+B. the unpaid seller cannot recover it from the buyer C. the buyer can recover it from an unpaid seller.
+D. the buyer must compensate the unpaid seller.
+ANSWER: B) the unpaid seller cannot recover it from the buyer 30.
+In a hire purchase agreement, the hirer A. the unpaid seller can recover it from the buyer.
+B. the unpaid seller cannot recover it from the buyer C. the buyer can recover it from an unpaid seller.
+D. the buyer must compensate the unpaid seller.
+ANSWER: B) the unpaid seller cannot recover it from the buyer 30.
+In a hire purchase agreement, the hirer A. has an option to buy the goods.
+A. the unpaid seller can recover it from the buyer.
+B. the unpaid seller cannot recover it from the buyer C. the buyer can recover it from an unpaid seller.
+D. the buyer must compensate the unpaid seller.
+ANSWER: B) the unpaid seller cannot recover it from the buyer 30.
+In a hire purchase agreement, the hirer A. has an option to buy the goods.
 B. must but the goods.

-C. must return the goods.

-D. is not given the possession of the goods

-ANSWER: A) has an option to buy the goods.

-MULTIPLE CHOICE QUESTIONS- FOR PRACTICE
+MODULE IV MULTIPLE CHOICE QUESTIONS- FOR PRACTICE